wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-connect-hive-jdbc-driver.md

 To complete the steps in this article, you will need the following:

-* A Hadoop on HDInsight cluster. <!-- deleted by customization Either Linux-based or --> Windows-based clusters will work.
+* A Hadoop on HDInsight cluster.  Either Linux-based or  Windows-based clusters will work.

 * The [Java Developer Kit (JDK) version 7](https://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or higher.